trevclaridge/Drone-Drifters/Core Mechanics/Advancement.md

 **Systems:** Each system will list its own Advancement cost.
 Systems can be built even if no drones can currently accommodate their installation.
 Downtime actions can be used to swap and reconfigure a drones' systems.

 **System Cost**: 5 Advancements can be spent to reduce a system's Drift Dice cost by 1.
-System costs cannot be reduced below 1.
+Each system will identify its unique cost floor, a value that its cost cannot be lowered below.

 **Drones:** New drones can be built from scratch.
 Allocating Advancements to a new drone represents adding a drone to the fleet; this drone will have all the base statistics for its class and no installed systems.
 Each drone class lists the Advancements necessary to build it.